muratk3n/thirdwave/en/README.md

 belonging to Taiwan) wld draw a clear line in the sand, that would push Taiwan towards clear independence.

-Steve Tsang (SOAS CH Inst Director): "[Paraphr] Unlikely but If China takes Matsu islands, Taiwan becomes independent"
+Steve Tsang (SOAS CH Inst Director): "[Paraphrasing] Unlikely but If China takes Matsu islands, Taiwan becomes independent"

 ---